Menu

 Ingredients

-• 2 cups (240 g) whole wheat flour
+• 2 cups (240 g) whole wheat flour, plus extra for dusting

 • 2 tsp (10 ml) vegetable oil

-• 1/4 tsp (1.75 ml) salt
+• ¼ tsp (1.75 ml) salt

-• ghee, as needed
+• Ghee, as needed

 Directions